xuqingquan789/Awesome-pytorch-list/README.md

 272. [convnet-aig](https://github.com/andreasveit/convnet-aig): PyTorch implementation for Convolutional Networks with Adaptive Inference Graphs.
 273. [integrated-gradient-pytorch](https://github.com/TianhongDai/integrated-gradient-pytorch): This is the pytorch implementation of the paper - Axiomatic Attribution for Deep Networks.
 274. [MalConv-Pytorch](https://github.com/Alexander-H-Liu/MalConv-Pytorch): Pytorch implementation of MalConv.
+275. [DFL-CNN](https://github.com/songdejia/DFL-CNN/):This is a pytorch re-implementation of Learning a Discriminative Filter Bank Within a CNN for Fine-Grained Recognition.(CVPR2018)

 ## Pytorch elsewhere